Skip to main content

 • Eliminate high-interest credit card debt immediately — it erodes wealth faster than investments build it

-• Take full advantage of employer 401k matching — it is literally free money
+• Take full advantage of employer 401k matching — it is one of the best benefits available to you

 • Build an emergency fund of 3-6 months expenses to avoid going into debt during unexpected events